karaculya/JavaRushTasks/README.md

 # JavaRushTasks
-I take the course and save here the completed tasks that I liked
+I take the JavaRush Quest course and save here the completed tasks that I liked